vasachi/Coffee-Shop-System/README.md

 - Inventory Tracking: Provides tools for monitoring and managing inventory levels, ensuring that the coffee shop remains well-stocked with necessary supplies.
 - Customer Interaction: Incorporates features for engaging with customers, such as feedback collection and personalized promotional offers.

-Usage and Installation:
-To make use of the Coffee Shop Management System within a Laravel application, simply integrate the provided templates and scripts into the appropriate views and routes within the Laravel project.
-Detailed installation and usage instructions can be found in the accompanying documentation.